adamhatton/pp1-wedding-band/README.md

 **:focus Background Bug**

 During testing I found a bug stemming from a style applied to the :focus pseudo-class.
-Orignally I had applied the style to the pseudo-class directly with the intent of having fields in the contact form have a blue background when focused, as below:
+Originally I had applied the style to the pseudo-class directly with the intent of having fields in the contact form have a blue background when focused, as below:
 ~~~
 :focus {
     outline: none;